 White Downy mildew branch with spore attached.

 Plant debris should be removed from the area around the plant and buried, burned, or placed in a closed container.
 Plants should be spaced to ensure good air circulation around them so that when irrigated or subject to rainfall, leaf surfaces dry quickly.
 Overhead irrigation should not be used when the weather is generally cool.
 IT IS IMPORTANT, during cool damp weather in the spring, TO SCOUT HIGHLY SUSCEPTIBLE PLANTS in order to detect first infections.
 In particular, roses, pansy and impatiens should be monitored carefully.
-The following fungicides are available to control downy mildews to protect plants during cool, damp weather.
+Contact Cooperative for information concerning the fungicides that are available to control downy mildews to protect plants during cool, damp weather.

 Agrios, G. N. 1997.
 Plant Pathology.
 Fourth ed.
 New York: Academic Press.
 635 pp.